dalanmiller/rethinkdb-workshop/README.md

 # Instructions

 **To get started, take a look at the instructions in the `server/index.js` file**

+You will be working solely by writing code in the `server/index.js` file.

 After starting node and creating the necessary tables, you can now start writing ReQL queries to complete the excercise.